Asian community reeling after Lunar New Year shooting

 The massacre sent shock waves through Asian American communities around the nation, prompting police from San Francisco to New York to step up patrols at Lunar New Year celebrations in their own cities.

-No motivation for the crime has been given and authorities said the suspect is an Asian man.
+No motivation for the crime has been given and authorities said the suspect was a 72-year-old Asian man.
+Los Angeles County Sheriff Robert Luna said Sunday the man killed himself as police officers closed in on the van he used to flee.

 But Asian American advocacy groups said it was another blow after years of high-profile anti-Asian violence around the country.

 “Regardless of what the intent was, the impact on our community has been really profound,” said Connie Chung Joe, CEO of the nonprofit Asian Americans Advancing Justice Southern California.
 The nonprofit had a booth set up at the festival and she had planned to attend Sunday.